Gloss (optics): History

-The earliest studies of gloss perception are attributed to Ingersoll who in 1914 examined the effect of gloss on paper.
+The earliest studies of gloss perception are attributed to Leonard R. Ingersoll who in 1914 examined the effect of gloss on paper.
 By quantitatively measuring gloss using instrumentation Ingersoll based his research around the theory that light is polarised in specular reflection whereas diffusely reflected light is non-polarized.
-The Ingersoll “glarimeter” had a specular geometry with incident and viewing angles at 57.5°.
+The Ingersoll "glarimeter" had a specular geometry with incident and viewing angles at 57.5°.
 Using this configuration gloss was measured using a contrast method which subtracted the specular component from the total reflectance using a polarizing filter.

-In the 1930s work by A. H. Pfund, suggested that although specular shininess is the basic (objective) evidence of gloss, actual surface glossy appearance (subjective) relates to the contrast between specular shininess and the diffuse light of the surrounding surface area (now called “contrast gloss” or “luster”).
+In the 1930s work by A. H. Pfund, suggested that although specular shininess is the basic (objective) evidence of gloss, actual surface glossy appearance (subjective) relates to the contrast between specular shininess and the diffuse light of the surrounding surface area (now called "contrast gloss" or "luster").

 If black and white surfaces of the same shininess are visually compared, the black surface will always appear glossier because of the greater contrast between the specular highlight and the black surroundings as compared to that with white surface and surroundings.
 Pfund was also the first to suggest that more than one method was needed to analyze gloss correctly.

-In 1937 Hunter, as part of his research paper on gloss, described six different visual criteria attributed to apparent gloss.
+In 1937 R. S. Hunter, as part of his research paper on gloss, described six different visual criteria attributed to apparent gloss.
 The following diagrams show the relationships between an incident beam of light, I, a specularly reflected beam, S, a diffusely reflected beam, D and a near-specularly reflected beam, B.